QSeb2307/Tracing/README.md

 ## Features

 - Load phone numbers from a text file
-- Automated command prompt interaction
-- Keyboard simulation for tracing
+- Automated tracing with 't' key simulation
 - Global hotkeys for control
 - Status updates and logging
 - Pause/Resume functionality